TOP FIVE FREQUENTLY ASKED QUESTIONS

 The doors look like they are made in sections.
 Are these resin sections glued together?
 Top

-All Trex Outdoor Storage doors are made with one solid mold, giving the look of a multi pieced door but with no chance of the separation you can see in real wood doors.
+All Trex Outdoor Storage doors are made with one solid mold, giving the look of a multi-piece door but with no chance of the separation you can see in real wood doors.

 Can the resin be painted?
 Top

 Yes.
 All resin parts are painted and top coated with a product that can be easily painted over with oil or latex paint.
-Glazing over the paint works great as the glaze goes into the natural grain of the product which enhances the realistic look.
+Glazing over the paint works great as it binds to the natural grain of the product, enhancing the realistic look.

 How do I clean the cabinets?
 Top

+No power washing necessary.
 The PVC interior and the exterior High Density Resin cleans up with soap and water.
-Interiors and Exteriors can be sprayed with a hose as all the materials used are waterproof.
+Interiors and Exteriors can be sprayed with a standard hose as all materials are waterproof.

 What is the hardware made out of?
 Top